 The following guide provides tips on how to make your driving greener and safer as well as the relative merits of different types of car.

 Going for a second-hand car can be a green as well as financially-canny alternative buying new.

 Cars lose up to half their value after three years, but at that age should still look and drive like new and remain reliable.
 New cars tend to be more reliable than second-hand cars, but their assembly, delivery and even marketing have consumed significant resources before you have driven them off the dealer’s forecourt.
 Breakdown cover for secondhand cars costs from less than £40.

 It’s best to choose with a well-documented service history.
 It can make economic sense to spend more repairing a vehicle than its market value.
 Reliability is the key.
 Once a vehicle becomes unreliable sell it.
 You can protect yourself against unexpected repair bills by buying a car warranty.
-The ETA offers breakdown cover with free auto repair – a warranty that pays up to £500 towards the cost of parts and labour following a breakdown attended by them.

 Buy small, hire large